Drew Smyly: 2012

 Heading into the 2012 season, MLB.com ranked Smyly the 82nd-best prospect in baseball, while Baseball America ranked him the third-best prospect in the Tigers organization, behind Jacob Turner and Nick Castellanos.
 The Tigers invited Smyly to spring training in 2012, allowing him to compete for a spot in the Tigers starting rotation.
-Smyly won the competition, beginning the 2012 season in the starting rotation of the Detroit Tigers, though he made one start with the Toledo Mud Hens of the Class-AAA International League on April 7 prior to being called up for his MLB debut on April 12.
+Smyly won the competition, beginning the 2012 season in the starting rotation of the Detroit Tigers, though he made one start with the Toledo Mud Hens of the Triple-A International League on April 7 prior to being called up for his MLB debut on April 12.
 On June 14, he was placed on the disabled list (retroactive to June 11) due to a blister on his left hand.
 Following the Tigers' trade deadline acquisition of starter Aníbal Sánchez from the Miami Marlins, Smyly spent much of August and September coming out of the Tigers' bullpen.

 On the season, Smyly pitched 99 1/3 innings, compiling a 4–3 record with 94 strikeouts, 33 walks, and a 3.99 ERA.
 He was named to the Tigers postseason roster.

 Smyly was the winning pitcher in Game 1 of the 2012 ALCS against the New York Yankees, pitching the final two innings of the Tigers’ extra-innings win.